Music improvement, development and support (MIDAS) Visits

 Short for ‘Music improvement, development and support’ a MIDAS visit is a one-to-one session to help you evaluate your school’s musical provision, plan for its development and identify relevant opportunities from CMH.

 How does it work?

-- Over the course of this academic year we will contact you to organise suitable timings and let you know who will be visiting
+- We will get in touch with you to arrange a suitable time and let you know who will be visiting

-- We’ll arrange to meet your Music Coordinator for a conversation of up to 1.5 hours guided by a nationally accredited self-assessment document.
+- We’ll arrange to meet your Music Coordinator and/or Head for a conversation of up to an hour guided by a nationally accredited self-assessment document

-- This is funded by the grant we receive from the DfE managed by Arts Council England so there is no cost to your school.
+- The programme is funded by the grant we receive from the DfE managed by Arts Council England so there is no cost to your school

-- You will receive free access to a planning programme from Reception to Year 6 to streamline planning and assessment.
+- Free access to a planning programme from Reception to Year 6 to streamline planning and assessment